aridjayarecipes/cutesrecipes.web.app/content/post/2298-easiest-way-to-prepare-favorite-oatmeals-granola-bars.md

 1. Prepare 1 teaspoon vanilla

 Oatmeal Raisin Granola Bars. this link is to an external site that may or may not meet accessibility guidelines.
 In a large sauce pan, over medium heat, add the oats, almonds, and sunflower seeds.
 Chewy homemade granola bars are the perfect healthy snack!
-These homemade granola bars are SO much better than any kind you&#39;d buy at the store.
+These homemade granola bars are SO much better than any kind you'd buy at the store.

 <!--inarticleads2-->